XSLT and XPath

 Syntax highlighting for XSLT and XPath is achieved using Visual Studio Code's Semantic Highlighting tokens alone.
 Almost all other languages in Visual Studio Code use a TextMate Grammar for tokens which may be supplemented by Semantic Highlighting.

-To ensure XSLT and XPath is syntax highlighted in any Color Theme, you should explicitly enable Semantic Highlighting with the setting:
+If XSLT and XPath is not syntax highlighted in any Color Theme, you can explicitly enable Semantic Highlighting with the setting:

 "editor.semanticHighlighting.enabled": true